Yoti ID Verification

 Yoti is an identity verification platform.
-Their Doc Scan tool is a whitelabel cross-platform tool businesses can use to perform identity verification.
+Their whitelabel technology enables businesses to perform identity verification.

 My role as a product designer was to support the team following their MVP release.
 This involved designing new features, building up their design systems, and crafting design assets for both business and marketing use.